 There was a rash of high-profile exposures of false heroes in the early 1990s, VIPs, not just hoi polloi, pretending to be war heroes.
 As with combat allure, the fraud lacks a human-interest narrative.
-Before my book, the Library of Congress found only one other about the fraud and it’s a novel, too.
-It’s French by Jean-François Denieau––“A Self-Made Hero” (“Un Héros Très Discret”).
+Before my book, the Library of Congress found only one other about the fraud; it’s a novel, too, but it’s French, by Jean-François Denieau––“A Self-Made Hero” (“Un Héros Très Discret”).
 In 1996, the book became a movie nominated for the Palme d’Or at Cannes.

 In 1785, English man of letters Samuel Johnson probably had war on his mind when he said, “Every man thinks meanly of himself for not having been a soldier or a sailor at sea.”
-PFC Crouch above, who survived Iraq, seems to acknowledge combat as the rite of passage most men once considered it to be.
 Johnson’s observations tend to be timeless.
-So if he’s right, the majority of men today privately disparage themselves.
+So, if he’s right, the majority of men today privately disparage themselves.